Baiju Bhatt: Robinhood

-Aetherflux
+Cowboy Space Corporation

 In October 2024, Bhatt announced the launch of a space-based solar energy startup based in San Carlos called Aetherflux, of which he is the founder and chief executive.
 The company intends to create a satellite constellation to collect solar energy in space and beam it back to Earth using infrared lasers, distributing energy to remote regions of the world where delivering power is expensive, difficult, or dangerous.
 Space-based solar power can be traced back to science fiction writer Isaac Asimov’s 1941 short story, Reason, while the name of the company was inspired by the idea of aether theories.
+Bhatt is an investor in several private space companies, including Reflect Orbital, a company with the goal of building mirrors in space to reflect sunlight toward solar farms on Earth during the night, and Apex, a producer of satellite buses, among others.

-Bhatt is an investor in several private space companies, including Reflect Orbit, a company with the goal of building mirrors in space to reflect sunlight toward solar farms on Earth during the night, and Apex, a producer of satellite buses, among others.
+In May 2026, Aetherflux rebranded to Cowboy Space Corporation.

 Awards and recognition

 Bhatt has received recognition from several groups and media outlets.
 He appeared in a Fast Company list, "Most Creative People", in 2017, and a Fortune "40 Under 40" list in 2018.